espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

     -  If advertising data is preset by command :ref:`AT+BLEADVDATAEX <cmd-BADVDEX>`\=<dev_name>,<uuid>,<manufacturer_data>,<include_power>, it will be overwritten by this command.
     -  If you run this command to modify the device name, it is recommended to also execute the :ref:`AT+BLENAME <cmd-BNAME>` command to set the same device name afterwards.
+    -  If the advertising data exceeds the maximum limit of this command, use command :ref:`AT+BLESCANRSPDATA <cmd-BSCANR>`.

     .. only:: esp32c3